madhuiitb/ReactProjects/README.md

-# ReactProjects
+# React Projects
-1. TrafficLights Question was asked in many MNC's
+1. TrafficLights question was asked in many MNC's